Eight hopefuls wanting to be next UK PM face first vote to narrow field

 Britain's economy is facing rocketing inflation, high debt, and low growth, leaving people grappling with the tightest squeeze on their finances in decades.
 All this is set against the backdrop of an energy crunch exacerbated by the war in Ukraine, which has sent fuel prices soaring.

-As the contest intensifies, some of the candidates have offered a series of eye-catching tax cutting pledges, with their supporters turning on their rivals.
+As the contest intensifies, some of the candidates have offered a series of eye-catching tax cutting pledges, while some of their supporters have turned on their rivals.

-Sunak said it was not credible to offer more spending and lower taxes, saying he was offering honesty "not fairy tales".
+Sunak said on Tuesday it was not credible to offer more spending and lower taxes, and that he was offering honesty "not fairy tales".

+"I believe his (Sunak's) behaviour towards Boris Johnson, his disloyalty means that I could not possibly support him," minister for Brexit opportunities Jacob Rees-Mogg told Sky News on Wednesday.

-Johnson announced last week that he would step down after a torrent of resignations from ministers and open revolt from many Conservative Party lawmakers.
+Johnson announced last week that he would step down after a torrent of resignations from ministers and with many Conservative Party lawmakers in open revolt.

+Sunak, one of the first ministers to quit, was - like Johnson - fined for breaking lockdown rules.

-Political opponents say the candidates have been focused only on winning the support of the right-wing of the ruling party by talking about tax cuts and not addressing the cost of living crisis facing the public.
+Political opponents say the candidates have been focused only on winning the support of the right-wing of the ruling party by talking about tax cuts and extra defence spending while offering little evidence of how it will be costed.

+Polls also suggest that while the Conservatives argue among themselves, they are falling significantly behind the main opposition Labour Party, although no election is scheduled for a couple of years.

 FACTBOX-Now UK's Boris Johnson has quit, who might replace him?